Students are no longer required to take a signed Tool of Research (TOR) Form to the TOR Exam.

 For students whose first language is English, proficiency in another language may be demonstrated by:

-- Passing the free Tool of Research (TOR) examination in a language tested by American University’s Center for Language Learning.
-The TOR is offered in French, Spanish, German, Italian, Russian, Chinese, Japanese, and Arabic.
-Other languages (including Hebrew, Portguese, Korean, and Persian) may be available on a case-by-case basis subject to availability of examiners.
-Students taking the TOR Exam must schedule the exam in advance and bring a signed form (available outside of the Graduate Advising Office).
+Passing the free Tool of Research (TOR) examination in a language tested by the Center for Language Exploration, Acquisition, and Research (CLEAR) at American University.
+The TOR is offered in French, Spanish, German, Italian, Russian, Chinese, Japanese, Swahili, and Arabic.
 To confirm exam dates and to register for the next Tool of Research Exam click here.

 Alternatively, a student can be certified based on the following:

 Presenting evidence of completion of a continuing education or graduate-level course in the language at the intermediate level with a grade of B or better.

 If AU's Center for Language Learning does not offer a TOR exam in a language, we will accept certification by an accredited instructor/tutor of the language (please consult with your academic advisor prior to pursuing this option).

 Either of these means can be certified up to a year before the student matriculates.

 N.B.
 If you have a learning disability that may adversely impact your ability to acquire foreign language competency, you must register with and provide documentation from American University's Academic Support Center.
 In such cases, the School will determine an alternative tool of research for you.